A Pitbull Golden Retriever mix combines the American Pitbull Terrier dog breed with the Golden Retriever dog breed.

 Pitbull Golden Retriever mix puppies may take on the physical attributes of one parent breed more than the other.
 They may have a combination of both, depending on the genetic dominance at play.

 As it is difficult to predict the exact outcome of this hybrid, we can make a few calculated guesses.

 As both parent breeds are quite large.
 So, you can expect their offspring to be reasonably big with a robust and muscular build.

 They will weigh anywhere between 35 to 75 pounds, standing 17 to 24 inches in height.

 Quite often this mix has the body of the Golden Retriever with the broad head and facial looks of the Pitbull.

-However, there are differences in the coat lengths of these two breeds, but you will not know which type your puppy has until they grow.
+There are differences in the coat lengths of these two breeds.
+But you will not know which type your puppy has until they grow.

 They may take on the short, manageable coat of the Pitbull or the long, shaggy one of the Golden Retriever, with an array of colors and patterns possible.

 Whatever the outcome, your pup will certainly be a looker!